 When the Canadian Wind Energy Association (CanWEA) set a target of 10,000 MW of wind energy in Canada in 2000, there was only 114 MW of installed capacity operating across the country.
 In May of 2015, Canada reached that goal.

-More wind energy has been built in Canada over the last five years than any other form of electricity generation, with installed capacity growing by an average of 18 per cent per year.
-As a result, Canada is a major player on the global scene.
-We rank eighth in the world for total installed wind energy capacity, and in 2016 we were the seventh largest market for new wind energy development in the world.
+More wind energy has been built in Canada over the last five years than any other form of electricity generation, with installed capacity growing by an average of 16 per cent per year for the past decade.
+As a result, Canada is a major player on the global scene ranking ninth in the world for total installed wind energy capacity.

 Despite this progress, however, we have barely scratched the surface of our wind energy potential.